KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Hive by NateBrownProjects](https://github.com/NateBrownProjects/MMM-Hive)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No image found.
-2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Hive by flick116](https://github.com/flick116/MMM-Hive)